viresh-ratnakar/exet/README.md

 decide whether a word or phrase obtained from a web source is usable, as these matches may not necessarily be dictionary entries or common phrases.

+Listings for web sources do *not* use any light-specific regexp constraints that you may have specified.

 For English, the web sources made available are Nutrimatic, Onelook, and Qat.
 My personal experience is that Nutrimatic can sometimes find common-enough-to-be-fair-in-crosswords phrases that are missing from the